Two dimensional modelling of the interaction between electromagnetic waves and plasma-metamaterial composite structures using the particle-in-cell method: Conclusions

 Ref. \cite{luan2013} established that in a situation when a near-critical density plasma contains a preformed density cavity, EM wave is trapped and becomes a standing wave.
 Their 2D PIC simulations have shown that within $100-200/\omega_0$ the standing wave damps away.
-We only show numerical results with end simulation time of $100/\omega_0$, but confirm simular result to Ref. \cite{luan2013} that within few hundred $1/\omega_0$ EM wave indeed damps.
+We only show numerical results with end simulation time of $100/\omega_0$, but confirm similar result to Ref. \cite{luan2013} that within few hundred $1/\omega_0$ EM wave indeed damps.
 We suggest that the wave damping can offer applications such as heat deposition or substrate materials (micro)machining \cite{stockdale1999} depending on EM wave intensity.
-Low intesity EM waves would simply heat the plasma, potentially, high intesity EM waves can be used for substrate materials (micro)machining.
-From figure \ref{fig4}(c) (density depletion slab case) and figure \ref{fig6}(c) (two-dimensional DRDs case) we see that length scale of the standing wave pathern is $(1-2) c/\omega_0 =0.25-0.5$ m.
+Low intensity EM waves would simply heat the plasma, potentially, high intensity EM waves can be used for substrate materials (micro)machining.
+From figure \ref{fig4}(c) (density depletion slab case) and figure \ref{fig6}(c) (two-dimensional DRDs case) we see that length scale of the standing wave pattern is $(1-2) c/\omega_0 =0.25-0.5$ m.
 Obviously this is the value for $n_0=10^{15}$ particles per m$^{-3}$ used, because number density sets $\omega_{\rm pe}=1.784\times 10^9$ Hz rad, which, in turn, sets $\omega_0=\omega_{\rm pe}/1.5=1.189\times 10^9$ Hz rad.
 Setting higher number density say $n_0=10^{19}$ m$^{-3}$, can make $c/\omega_0$ as small as 2.5 mm.
-Our results potentially suggest yet unexplored applications such as: more efficient plasma vapour deposition (because the reaction rate is proportional to the product of number densities of the reactant species), controlling EM wave propagation (EM wave trapping) in invisibility cloaks and similar.